John O'Connor Power: Early parliamentary years

 O'Connor Power spoke strongly and repeatedly in Parliament from 1874 to 1877 for amnesty for Michael Davitt, imprisoned in Dartmoor, and other Fenian prisoners, and brought to notice perceived unfairness of their treatment as common criminals rather than as political prisoners.
 This led to Gladstone lending his support to Fenian amnesty and he spent three weeks in Killruddery House, County Wicklow, from mid-October to 11 November.
 Davitt was released early on 19 December 1877, and Fenians Thomas Chambers, Charles McCarthy and John Patrick O'Brien followed in January 1878.
 Charles McCarthy collapsed and died in Dublin shortly after his release.
 The ex-prisoners travelled back to London and, 13 February, visited O'Connor Power in 'a private room in Parliament House, where they wrote out their statements giving the details of sufferings endured and the treatment to which they had been subjected ...
 He [O'Connor Power] and Davitt therefore had them printed in pamphlet form and circulated.'
 This was published, with a selection of O'Connor Power's speeches on amnesty in the House of Commons, in March 1878.

 In 1876, O'Connor Power and Parnell were sent to the United States by the Home Rule League to congratulate the President Ulysses S. Grant on the American Centennial.
 At an informal meeting with the President, they asked that Ireland's bid for independence be given recognition.
 Power presented an address to the House of Representatives and on 4 March 1877 the House passed a unanimous resolution recognising the services rendered by Irishmen to the United States and concluded that the principles of self-government be established as a sacred heritage to all future generations.
 He also used the American visit to resume contact with nationalist supporters, and is almost certainly the IRB agent referred to as 'Shields'.

+In 1876, Power was a guest speaker at the Durham Miners' Gala.